linda/practicec/README.md

 practicec
 =========

-Repository for small c programs written for practice
+Repository for small c programs written for practice.